Payments to the Court

 Send Payment by Mail

-Send the payment for the criminal case through the USPS mail using a money order, personal or cashier's check.
-Be sure to write the case number on the cashier's check or money order.
+Send the payment for the criminal case through the USPS mail using a money order or cashier's check.
+Be sure to write the case number on the money order or cashier's check.

 Payments must be made to the Las Vegas Justice Court.
 The mailing address is: